Efficient Straggler Replication in Large-scale Parallel Computing: Empirical execution time distributions

-In Algorithm~\ref{algo:est_perf_metrics} we propose an algorithm to estimate $\E{T}$ and $\E{C}$ based on random sampling of distributions $F_X$ and $F_Y$.
-The estimates are denoted by $\tilde{T}$ and $\tilde{C}$ respectively.

-We first construct empirical CDFs $\hat{F}_X$ and $\hat{F}_Y$ from experimental traces of start and finish times of tasks on a large cluster of machines.
-The traces need to sufficient to be capture the tail behavior of the distribution, which plays a key role in characterizing the latency-cost trade-off, as seen in \Cref{sec:single_fork}.
-To estimate the terms of $\E{T}$ and $\E{C}$ in \Cref{eq:latency_gen} and \Cref{eq:cost_gen} involving $F_X$, we draw $n$ i.i.d.\ samples from $\hat{F}_X$ and find the maximum and mean of the smallest $n(1-p)$ samples.
-Similarly, to estimate the terms in \Cref{eq:latency_gen} and \Cref{eq:cost_gen} involving $Y$, we draw $pn$ samples from $\hat{F}_Y$ and find the maximum and mean of the samples.
-The above steps are repeated $m$ times and $\tilde{T}$ and $\tilde{C}$ are set to means of the corresponding estimates from each step.

-While it is possible to estimate $\tilde{T}$ and $\tilde{C}$ directly from traces of the execution time, we take the two-step approach of first finding the empirical CDFs $\hat{F}_X$ and $\hat{F}_Y$ and then estimating $\tilde{T}$ and $\tilde{C}$.
-This is because unlike samples of the task execution time $X$, the samples of the residual straggler execution time $Y$ (Lemma~\ref{lemma:cFY}) cannot be directly obtained from the traces of task execution time.
-Also, this two-step approach allows system designers to improve each of two estimates separately.
-For example, the CDFs $\hat{F}_X$ and $\hat{F}_Y$ can be smoothed using bootstrapping methods \cite{efron1986bootstrap}.
+To estimate the latency and cost from empirical execution time samples, we apply the bootstrapping method~\cite{efron1986bootstrap} that uses the empirical distribution as an approximation of the true distribution.

+Since the performance metrics $\E{T}$ and $\E{C}$ are functions of both $X$ and $Y$, we need samples for both $X$ and $Y$.
+Drawing samples of $Y$ is more involved, especially for the case of killing the original task.
+To handle this, we compute $\hF_Y(\cdot)$ using \eqref{eqn:Y_defn}, thus avoiding excessive sampling.
+We present the algorithm for performance characterization in \Cref{algo:est_perf_metrics}.

-By the Central Limit Theorem we can show that the standard deviation of the error in estimating $\E{C}$, and the first term in $\E{T}$ converges to zero as $O(1/\sqrt{m n})$, where $m$ is the number of times the sampling procedure is repeated.
-But in general, the maximum order statistic term in $\E{T}$ converges to zero as $O(1/\sqrt{m})$, which is slower.
-Thus, the estimate of $\tilde{C}$ is more robust than that of $\tilde{T}$.
+By \Cref{thm:central_order_stats}, the standard deviation of the error in estimating $\E{C}$ and $\tT_1$, first term in $\E{T}$, converges to zero as $O(1/\sqrt{m n})$, where $m$ is the number of times the sampling procedure is repeated.
+And generally $\tT_2$, the maximum order statistic term in $\E{T}$, converges to zero as $\BigO{1/\sqrt{m}}$.
+Thus, the estimation of $\tilde{C}$ is more robust than that of $\tilde{T}$.
+Nonetheless, with large enough $m$, we can make the estimation errors of both metrics small enough.